Drussyla Costa

-Drussyla Andressa Felix Costa (born July 1, 1996 in Rio de Janeiro, Brazil) is a Brazilian beach volleyball player who has represented her country in junior and youth world championships and the South American Beach Volleyball Circuit.
+Drussyla Andressa Felix Costa (born July 1, 1996) is a Brazilian beach volleyball player who has represented her country in junior and youth world championships and the South American Beach Volleyball Circuit.
 She was part of the first U16 Brazil national indoor volleyball team that won gold at the first edition of the first U16 South American Championship.
 Drussyla was a member of the Brazilian national team that won its first U-23 World Championship in a final against Turkey.

 Career

 Indoor Volleyball

-Drussyla was picked to be a part of Brazil's team in the first U16 South American Championship in Canelones, Uruguay where she took gold with her team.
+Drussyla was picked to be a part of Brazil's team in the inaugural U16 South American Championship held in November 2011 in Canelones, Uruguay where she took gold with her team.
 She was named MVP of the tournament.